|Ecuador WC Finals 2002|

 AM: Alex Aguinaga

-He played 20 times for Ecuador between 1966 and 1983.
-He played for LDU Quito.
+Polo Carrera played 20 times for Ecuador between 1966 and 1983.
+At the club level, he played for LDU Quito at home.
 He was the all-time top goalscorer in the Copa Libertadores tournament for LDU Quito with 12 goals, until surpassed by Patricio Urrutia.
+He played briefly in Brazil for Fluminense FC and Barcelona (Ecuador).
 In 1968, he moved to Penarol , but moved to River Plate of Uruguay in 1970.

 RW/FW: Washington Munoz

-Nicknamed El Chanfle, he was the greatest right-wing shot in the history of Ecuadorian football and without a doubt one of the best in South America.
+Washington Munoz was nicknamed El Chanfle.
+He was the greatest right-wing shot in the history of Ecuadorian football and without a doubt one of the best in South America.
 He was a star for Barcelona (Ecuador) in the 1960's.
 He won 4 league titles between 1962 and 1977.
 He is the top scorer in the history of the Barcelona Sporting Club of Ecuador with 101 official goals.
+At the international level, he played 16 times for Ecuador between 1965 and 1973.
+He scored 6 international goals.

 Antonio Valencia is probably the most successful Ecuadorean player ever played in Europe.
 He first made his name with El Nacional at home before moving to Europe.
-He first played in Spain and then, found success with Wigan in England.
+He first played in Spain with Villarreal and Recreativo.
+And then, he found success with Wigan in England.
 In 2009, he secured a big move to Manchester United and voted into the PFA team of the year for the season 2009-2010.
+Since 2004, he has been a regular member of the national team.
+He earned 98 caps at the time of writing.

 Estupiñán began playing football for Club Social y Deportivo Macará and made his Ecuadorian Serie A debut at age 17.
 He would also play for Club Deportivo El Nacional and Club Sport Emelec in Ecuador's top division.
 He played several seasons in the Primera División de México with Deportivo Toluca F.C., Club América, Atlético Campesinos and Puebla F.C., winning the league with Toluca in 1974–75 and with Puebla in 1982–83.